 Disclaimer: Any and all information provided by Not Putting on a Shirt and its representatives is for informational purposes only and should not to be considered as medical or legal advice.
 This information is not intended to diagnose, prescribe, treat, or cure any medical condition.
 Statements should not be taken as a substitute for medical advice from a licensed physician.
 In using the communications, documents, forms and other information from Not Putting on a Shirt, you accept the terms and conditions of this disclaimer.

 Patients expect a flat result when they affirmatively decide against breast mound reconstruction.
-They don’t anticipate their surgeon simply removing the breast and not prioritizing the creation of a truly flat contour.
+They don’t anticipate their surgeon simply removing the breast and not prioritizing the creation of a truly flat chest wall contour.

 But, all too often, that is exactly what happens.
-Since most patients going flat prioritize being “one and done,” waking up to an unexpectedly poor cosmetic result can be emotionally devastating at a time when they are especially vulnerable, grappling with the amputation of their breast(s).
+Since most patients going flat want and expect to be “one and done,” waking up to an unexpectedly poor cosmetic result can be emotionally devastating at a time when they are especially vulnerable, grappling with the amputation of their breast(s).

-These results are egregiously poor, not minor defects.
+Flat denial yields results are egregiously poor, not minor defects.
 The level of skill and regard a surgeon has for flat closure largely determines the quality of their patient’s mastectomy result.
+Factors outside the control of either party include the patient’s body type, breast size, surgical history, and existing medical complications.

-Fundamentally, the root cause underlying most instances of flat denial is the cultural misconception that a woman’s affirmative choice to go flat does not deserve to be respected on par with the choice to reconstruct breast mounds.
-Some surgeons unfortunately have absorbed this paternalistic attitude, and it translates into poor outcomes for their patients who choose to go flat.
+Fundamentally, underlying most instances of flat denial is the cultural misconception that a woman’s affirmative choice to go flat does not command respect and consideration on par with the choice to reconstruct breast mounds.
+When a surgeon has absorbed this paternalistic attitude, it can translate into poor aesthetic outcomes for their patients who choose to go flat.
+Flat denial can happen to a patient during her initial surgery, as well as during explant and other procedures to “deconstruct” and go flat.
+Sometimes flat denial is a result of lack of skill, but it can also be intentional in spite of skillset.

 Lack of Flat Closure Skill Set